 When you start heading north from Guy Harvey Outpost, you’ll still be in Saint Petersburg for a while, but then although everything looks the same, the names will change to Treasure Island, Madeira, Redington, Indian Shores, and Indian Rocks.
 The beach is still nice in most of these areas too, so if you have a line on a friend’s condo in one of those areas, by all means take it.

 Otherwise, apart from a collection of restaurants and shops called St. John’s Pass, there are generally more dining and drinking options in St. Pete Beach, plus you’re across the peninsula from the MLB Rays baseball stadium, the Dali Museum, the Chihuly Collection Glass Works museum, and a great collection of microbreweries.
+Get the Tampa City Pass if you’ll have some time to explore the area.

 Review and photos by Tampa Bay resident Tim Leffel, who has been hosted at some of these resorts while reviewing local hotels for The Telegraph UK.